usharesoft/appcenter-docs/admin/en/source/pages/config/watchdog-services.rst

 ``05 * * * * /opt/UShareSoft/uforge/cron/update_repos_local_cache.sh``

-Since UForge 3.5.1, the UForge platform does not download all the packages from all the repositories listed.
+The UForge platform does not download all the packages from all the repositories listed.
 Instead, only the necessary packages are downloaded "on demand".

 In the case of repositories that remove packages (because of newer packages), it is important to be able to reproduce a machine image with the same packages even though these packages no longer exist on the remote repository.